Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

-This section of the appendix contains proofs of the theorems from Section~\ref{sec:mtalgebras} together with a a number of lemmas mentioned there, or needed for the proofs.
+This section contains proofs of the theorems from Section~\ref{sec:mtalgebras} together with a number of lemmas mentioned there, or needed for the proofs.
 The final subsection gives proofs of the claims in examples in Section~\ref{sec:mtalgebras}.